-Since its creation, Perenco has cultivated its independence
+Perenco has cultivated its uniqueness from the beginning

-This year again Perenco has demonstrated its operational excellence and its ability to meet innovative and ambitious challenges.
+Each year, the company demonstrates its operational excellence and its ability to take on ambitious challenges.

-Production has clearly progressed, reaching again 465,000 BOEPD through a sustained strategy of external growth and development, with two major projects: the commissioning of FLNG in Cameroon, which now produces 180 MMSCFD (i.e. 1.2 million tons per year of LNG) of condensate and LPG; and the acquisition of several assets in Gabon, onshore and offshore, offering a real synergy with Perenco's historical assets.
+Production has evidently progressed, reaching 465,000 boepd in 2019 due to a sustained strategy of external growth and development, with two major projects: the commissioning of the FLNG in Cameroon which upgrades gas and condensates, and the acquisition of several assets in Gabon, onshore and offshore, which offer a real synergy with Perenco's historic assets.

-Another major development relates to the consolidation of our activities in the different countries where we operate such as in Wytch Farm in the United Kingdom where we now own 95% of the assets.
-Today, thanks to this policy supported by new projects such as Tiko (Cameroon), East Orovinyare (Gabon), Ganga (Gabon) or DRC on the offshore, Perenco has reached a net/gross ratio of 60%.
-This willingness for consolidation fully falls under the economic model of the company: buying marginal production, rationalising, transforming, developing, consolidating and stabilising.
-A model that also applies to our exploration projects for new fields, for which we favour the most relevant projects, thereby enabling us to assess our know-how and our capacity to innovate on a daily basis.
+Another major area of development concerns the consolidation of our activities in the various countries where we operate, such as at Wytch Farm in the United Kingdom where we now own 95% of the assets.
+This policy, supported by new projects such as Maobi (Cameroon), Simba or Ganga (Gabon), allows the Group today to have a net/gross ratio of 60%.
+This consolidation is fully in line with the business model of the company: buying marginal production, rationalizing, transforming, developing, strengthening and stabilizing.
+A model that also applies to our projects exploring new fields, for which we favour the most relevant projects, allowing us to enhance our know-how and our ability to innovate on a daily basis.

-It is the sustainability of our model that allows us to make a positive contribution in our partner countries, where we are a reassuring presence and constant listeners.
-The FLNG project perfectly illustrates this.
-It is an extensive project with a major local impact for Cameroon through the production of 30,000 tons of domestic gas, thereby reducing the national imports bill by 40%.
+It is the sustainability of our model that allows us to make a positive contribution in our partner countries, to be a reassuring presence and constant listening to their needs.
+The FLNG project is a perfect illustration of this.
+A major project with a considerable local impact for Cameroon thanks to the production of 30,000 tonnes of domestic gas, reducing the country's import bill by 40%.

-Finally, along with the management team we are committed to develop a participatory and open management to allow everyone to express themselves and feel fulfilled within our family business.
-For I do not forget that it is thanks to the technical excellence, the taste for innovation and the spirit of shared responsibility demonstrated by Perenco’s men and women that we have the capacity to meet tomorrow’s challenges."
+Finally, together with the management team, we strive to develop an involved and open management to allow everyone to express themselves and fully develop within this family business.
+Because, I do not forget, it is thanks to technical excellence, a taste for innovation and a spirit of responsibility, all demonstrated by the women and men of Perenco, that we will be able to meet the challenges of tomorrow."